rootlifted/n4h/docs/_posts/2020-04-25-getting-your-very-own-padded-playpen.md

 I think that's enough for one day.
 You now have your own little `*nix` sandbox in which to safely play to heart's content (and even if you royally mess it up, it is now super easy to create a new one whenever your wish).

-Next time we'll cover the few *Docker* commands you will need, followed by some basic `*nix` commands.
+Next time we'll cover the few *Docker* commands you will need.
+And once that has been adequately covered, the following session will cover some basic `*nix` commands.